pamone74/Cube3D/README.md

     is the slope of the line and  c  is the y-intercept.
 In the case of computer graphics, we're dealing with pixels on a screen, so  we don't directly use this equation.
 Instead, we use discrete points to approximate the line.

-    Here's how yvariables relate to this equation:
+    Here's how variables relate to this equation:
     -  dx  represents the change in the x-coordinates of the two points, which is analogous to the change in the x-values of the equation.
     -  dy  represents the change in the y-coordinates of the two points, which is analogous to the change in the y-values of the equation.
     So, if we were to write the slope  m  using these variables, it would be  m = dy/dx.